SpiNNakerManchester/SpiNNakerManchester.github.io/spinnaker_tools/3.1.0/index.md

 # <a name="SpinnakerTools"></a> SpiNNakerTools Installation
 1. Download the current version of SpiNNaker Tools from [here](https://github.com/SpiNNakerManchester/spinnaker_tools/releases/download/v3.1.0/spinnaker_tools_3.1.0.tar.gz)
 1. Extract the archive to the location of your choice.
-1. Create an environment variable ```SPINN_DIRS``` that points at the location of the extracted archive (note that in Windows, this should be the MinGW Posix path e.g. if you have extracted the archive to C:\spinnaker_tools\, you should set the environment variable to /c/spinnaker_tools).
+1. Create an environment variable `SPINN_DIRS` that points at the location of the extracted archive (note that in Windows, this should be the MinGW Posix path e.g. if you have extracted the archive to `C:\spinnaker_tools\`, you should set the environment variable to `/c/spinnaker_tools`).
-1. Add the tools folder in the extracted archive to your ```PATH``` environment variable.
-This does not need to be a POSIX path on Windows e.g. C:\spinnaker_tools\tools is fine on Windows, or /spinnaker_tools/tools on Linux or Mac.
+1. Add the tools folder in the extracted archive to your `PATH` environment variable.
+This does not need to be a POSIX path on Windows e.g. `C:\spinnaker_tools\tools` is fine on Windows, or `/spinnaker_tools/tools` on Linux or Mac.
-1. Add the extracted tools folder to your ```PERL5LIB``` environment variable (or create this environment variable if it is not already set; note that in Windows, this should be the MinGW Posix path e.g. if you have extracted the archive to C:\spinnaker_tools\, you should set the environment variable to /c/spinnaker_tools/tools).
+1. Add the extracted tools folder to your `PERL5LIB` environment variable (or create this environment variable if it is not already set; note that in Windows, this should be the MinGW Posix path, e.g., if you have extracted the archive to `C:\spinnaker_tools\`, you should set the environment variable to `/c/spinnaker_tools/tools`).
-1. Run ```make``` in the root directory of the extracted archive.
+1. Run `make` in the root directory of the extracted archive.

 # <a name="BuildUsage"></a> Build System Usage